WestGermanGenomeCenter/pacbio_variants/README.md

         - hificnv
         - sawfish sv / cnv
         - svs from sniffles phased with longphase
-        - snp / svs / indels from nanocaller
+        - snps / indels from nanocaller
-    - phased snps and svs get annotated with snpsift and sansa and annotsv if enabled
+    - phased snps and svs get annotated with snpsift and sansa and annotsv and vep
 - snakemake report, rulegraph, copy of samplesheet and config.yaml with timestamp

 # general workflow in short: